-Nestled in the heart of the Blue Ridge Mountains less than an hour west of Downtown Asheville, our North Carolina mountain towns provide a safe and affordable way for the whole family to reconnect.
+Nestled in the heart of the Blue Ridge Mountains less than an hour west of Downtown Asheville, our North Carolina mountain towns provide an affordable way for the whole family to reconnect.
 Enjoy a multitude of free outdoor activities and steer clear of crowded tourist traps on your mountain getaway.
-It’s true – the best things in life are free, so we’ve created a list of the Top Free Things to do Near Asheville North Carolina to enjoy on your next trip.
+For much of the southeast, Jackson County is a short drive on a single tank of gas.
+It’s true – the best things in life are free, so we’ve created a list of the Top 15 Free Attractions in the NC Mountains to enjoy on your next trip.

 1) The Blue Ridge Parkway – Cost: Free

 The Blue Ridge Parkway is known as “America’s Favorite Drive” and boasts some of the country’s most scenic vistas.
-Spanning 469-miles from Shenandoah National park in Virginia to the Great Smoky Mountains National Park in North Carolina, 70+ miles can be found in and along Jackson County’s borders.
-During the colder months, the Blue Ridge Mountains come alive as the trees become void of leaves, and clear views of the surrounding mountain peaks can be seen for miles in every direction.
+Spanning 469 miles through the Blue Ridge Mountains, 45+ miles can be found in and along Jackson County’s borders.

 We always recommend ending the day the right way, so BYOB… bring your own blanket, that is.
 There’s nothing like enjoying a golden hour picnic with takeout from one of our award-winning non-chain restaurants as the sun sets below the mountain ranges.
 Picnic areas are plentiful along the Parkway!
 Although open year-round, we recommend checking for weather related closures before venturing on the Blue Ridge Parkway in the winter.

-2) Great Smoky Mountains National Park – Cost: Free
+2) The Great Smoky Mountains National Park – Cost: Free

-America’s favorite National Park is located in Cherokee and is known as the gem of the Appalachia’s.
+America’s favorite National Park is located in Cherokee and is known as the gem of Appalachia.
 Unlike other National Parks, the Great Smoky Mountains National Park is free to enter and enjoy.
-The Park is shared with our neighbors in Tennessee and is a 520,000-acre natural oasis with over 850-miles of trails, countless waterfalls, and a thriving wildlife and elk population.
+The Park is shared with our neighbors in Tennessee and is a 520,000-acre natural oasis with over 850 miles of trails, countless waterfalls, and a thriving wildlife and elk population.

 In fact, the Great Smoky Mountains National Park is one of the most biologically diverse ecosystems in the temperate world, with over 19,000 documented species within the Park; however, scientists believe an additional 80,000-100,000 additional species may call the park home.
 Enjoy hiking pristine protected trails alongside crystal clear waters, so transparent you can see right to the bottom of the riverbed.
 Fall in the Great Smokies is a sight to behold, while winter brings light snow a few times a year.
 Spring in the Smokies is a great time to witness the blooming of over 1,500 species of wildflowers (many of which can only be found in the Park), and summer activities include hiking, sightseeing, and cruising with the windows down.